k0shk0sh/dotfiles/README.md

 ## Installation

-:warning: _Do not install if you don't know what you are doing._

-The following installation script is compatible with Android (via Termux), Linux (Debian and Ubuntu based Linux distributions) and Mac OS.
+The following installation script is compatible with Android (via Termux), Linux (Debian and Ubuntu based distributions) and Mac OS.
 But be aware, a “dotfiles” is a very personal thing, a question of taste.
 Look the source code first, before you install.
+Also, you may need a Powerline compatible font for special characters.

 ```bash
 curl -L https://raw.githubusercontent.com/Kutsan/dotfiles/master/.tools/install.sh | bash